Dallas Office 365 Backup: Microsoft 365 Data Protection Checklist

 The SharePoint disaster: An administrator accidentally deletes a SharePoint site collection containing two years of project documentation for your DFW construction business.
 Site collection deletion has a 93-day recovery window — but nobody notices for four months because the team switched to a new project management system.
 The documentation is unrecoverable.

 The ransomware attack: Ransomware enters through a phished employee's account and encrypts files across OneDrive and SharePoint.
 The encryption syncs to the cloud, and OneDrive's version history fills with encrypted versions.
 Microsoft's retention has the encrypted files — not the clean originals.
-Your Dallas business faces paying the ransom or losing the data.
+Your Dallas business may face a difficult recovery process if clean restore points are not available.

 The compliance audit: A regulatory inquiry requires your Dallas financial services firm to produce email communications from 18 months ago.
 Your Microsoft 365 retention policy only covers 12 months.
 The emails no longer exist in any recoverable form.
-You're facing compliance penalties because you assumed Microsoft was handling retention.
+The business may face compliance or legal exposure because retention assumptions were not documented and tested.

 The Cost of Microsoft 365 Data Loss

 Data loss from Microsoft 365 environments costs Dallas businesses in multiple ways: direct costs of recreating lost documents and data, productivity losses while teams work without critical information, legal exposure from inability to produce required communications, compliance penalties for inadequate data retention, customer relationship damage from lost correspondence and project history, and business continuity disruptions affecting revenue.
-For most Dallas businesses, the cost of a single significant data loss event far exceeds years of backup service costs.
+For many Dallas businesses, a significant Microsoft 365 data-loss event can cost more than a planned backup and recovery program.

 How Microsoft 365 Backup Works